 Reporting to the police is not the same as pressing charges.
 At the CU police department, you may be able to meet a detective or patrol officer and make a report without immediately triggering a full scale investigation.
 You can learn more about the process, meet the people involved, and make an informed decision.
 Other jurisdictions may not offer this option.

-If the assault just happened, and you want to report, call 911.
+If the assault just happened and you want to report, call police.
 The officer’s first priority will be your physical and emotional health.
 They may recommend that you seek medical attention and possibly recieve a medical forensic exam by a SANE for evidence collection.
+You have choice on what you want to do.

 Some victims/survivors want to file an “informational” report with the intention of making the police aware of their situation, other people want to file a report that will lead to an investigation and possibly criminal charges.
-Please note: If you currently are in or have had a previous "dating" relationship with the person who hurt you the police may classify the incident as intimate partner abuse and would need to make an arrest due to the Colorado mandatory arrest law in cases of domestic violence/ intimate partner abuse.
+Please note: If you currently are in or have had a previous "dating" or "intimate" relationship with the person who hurt you the police may classify the incident as domestic violence and may need to make an arrest due to the Colorado mandatory arrest law in cases of domestic violence/intimate partner abuse.

 Boulder District Attorney Sex Assault Division